yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2023/index.md

 We’re working to add a toggle that can be configured per game.

 But wait, there’s more, the fun doesn’t stop there.
-Reddit user [r4mbazamba](https://www.reddit.com/user/r4mbazamba/) discovered that Intel 12th and 13th Gen CPUs running on Windows 11 have noticeably worse frametimes than the same hardware running on Windows 10.
+Reddit users discovered that Intel 12th and 13th Gen CPUs running on Windows 11 have noticeably worse frametimes than the same hardware running on Windows 10.

 {{< imgs
 	"./intel.png| What would EA say to this"